Getting started¶

 sudo k8s kubectl apply -f https://raw.githubusercontent.com/canonical/k8s-snap/main/docs/canonicalk8s/assets/tutorial-pod-with-pvc.yaml

-This command deploys a pod based on the YAML configuration of a
+This command deploys the YAML configuration of a pod called storage-writer-pod

-storage writer pod and a persistent volume claim called myclaim
+and a persistent volume claim called myclaim with a capacity of 1G.

 To confirm that the persistent volume is up and running: